 Gartner writes that “The lack of a compelling business case is a major impediment to growth for enterprises… We believe that this is not so much because of a lack of a business case, rather that the [IoT] business cases have yet to be discovered.”1

-Businesses eager to harness IoT for new sources of competitive advantage may be wondering how to best discover compelling IoT use cases.
+Businesses eager to harness IoT for new sources of competitive advantage may be wondering how to best discover compelling IoT solutions.
 One great source of inspiration is Solomon Group, an award-winning entertainment design and production firm that encountered a problem impacting its clients that couldn’t be solved using any other technology or means.

 “We came up with our first IoT solution for the Essence Festival,” recalls Solomon Group partner Jonathan Foucheaux.
 “We have a large daytime component of the festival which is free.
 The challenge was that the fire marshal wanted to shut us down after we hit the capacity of the convention center, which we do early on in the day.
 The issue is, people were leaving throughout the day and we wanted to be able to let additional folks in as others left, as there were long lines waiting.
 That left us with the challenge of finding a way to figure out what the total count was in the venue at any given moment.
 If 10,000 people left, we wanted to be able to let 10,000 more in but you can’t manually track that data.”